andypagdin/Roman-Numeral-Kata/README.md

 `phpspec run`

-*Note: If this is your first time running PHPspec you may need to alter the command to `vendor/bin/phpspec run`* This will run all tests located in the /spec directory, outputting the results into your terminal window.
+*Note: If this is your first time running PHPspec you may need to alter the command to `vendor/bin/phpspec run`*</br>
+This will run all tests located in the /spec directory, outputting the results into your terminal window.

 ## Possible improvements